compulim/react-chain-of-responsibility/README.md

 Although `Record<any, never>` means empty object, it is not extensible.
 Thus, [`Record<any, never> & { className: string }` means `Record<any, never>`](https://www.typescriptlang.org/play?#code/C4TwDgpgBACgTgezAZygXigJQgYwXAEwB4BDAOxABooyIA3COAPgG4AoUSKAZQFcAjeElQYhKKADIoAbyg4ANiWTIAciQC2EAFxRkwOAEsyAcygBfdmzxk9UMIhQ6+ghyJlzFytZp0BydSRGvubsQA).

-We believe the best way to say a component do not allow any props, is `{ children?: undefined }`.
+We believe the best way to say a component which does not allow any props, is `ComponentType<{ children?: undefined }>`.

 ## Inspirations